headblockhead/dotfiles/README.md

 Reproducable configuration for nixos.

+## New addition - Keyboard configuration!

+I have installed QMK on my keyboard so I decided to publish my configuration here.
+You can find it [in the annepro2-qmk folder](annepro2-qmk/)

 ## What does it look like?

 Chromium, zsh and vim theming            |  VSCode extentions and theming | Gnome desktop